learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 out the "work" that we should apply to each element.
 To feel truly comfortable with Enumerable methods, we have to understand the challenging coding ideas of:

-* capturing work (but not _doing_ it) using a thing called a _block_
+* Capturing work (but not _doing_ it) using a thing called a _block_
-* doing the work and passing it arguments based on visiting each element or pair in the collection.
+* Doing the work and passing it arguments based on visiting each element or pair in the collection.
 This is called _yielding_ to a block
-* gathering a new collection **or** combining the individual results into an aggregate result
+* Gathering a new collection **or** combining the individual results into an aggregate result

 If this sounds complex, don't worry: we've built a stair-step of lessons to